wireservice/csvkit/docs/scripts/csvjoin.rst

                             inner join.
 If more than two files are provided this will be executed as a sequence of right outer joins, starting at the right.
+      -y SNIFF_LIMIT, --snifflimit SNIFF_LIMIT
+                            Limit CSV dialect sniffing to the specified number of bytes.
+Specify "0" to disable sniffing entirely.
+      --no-inference        Disable type inference when parsing the input.

     Note that the join operation requires reading all files into memory.
 Don't try this on very large files.